 The Mayor has a key role to play working with local authorities to co-ordinate the provision of joined-up active travel infrastructure.
-London needs to do much better on providing safe cycling routes.
-Research shows that with good cycling infrastructure, such as segregated cycleways, and the uptake of e-bikes, 28% of commuter journeys in London could be made by bike.
-A comprehensive network of safe, segregated cycle routes should be the goal - like those in Copenhagen, Denmark, where 49% of journeys for work and education are made by bike.
+Greater Manchester needs to do much better on providing safe cycling routes.
+Research shows that with good cycling infrastructure, such as segregated cycleways, and the uptake of e-bikes, 29% of commuter journeys in the region could be made by bike.
+A comprehensive network of safe, segregated cycle routes should be the goal for urban areas - like those in Copenhagen, Denmark, where 49% of journeys for work and education are made by bike.
 Efforts should be made to build community support for these changes and to consult in advance about new routes and measures.

-The Mayor must protect the health of local people and commit to scaling up action to ensure air quality standards are met across the whole of London.
-This will require a firm commitment to ongoing measures like the ULEZ to stop the use of the most polluting vehicles and to encourage the take-up of electric vehicles, as well as measures to facilitate alternative ways to travel.
+The Mayor must protect the health of local people and commit to taking the necessary action to ensure air quality standards are met across the whole region.
+This will require measures to stop the use of the most polluting vehicles and to encourage the take-up of electric vehicles, as well as measures to facilitate alternative ways to travel.

 Additional money to achieve this transformation in transport can be raised through schemes like the Workplace Parking Levy successfully pioneered by Nottingham City Council.
-The next Mayor should urge the London boroughs to introduce similar levies.
+A similar scheme has previously been considered for GMCA, and the next Mayor should take this forward, making sure that it's designed in a way that maximises the benefits to lowincome residents without cars and doesn't disadvantage workers with the lowest incomes.

-Energy: commit to a low-demand, decentralised supply of energy in the London Energy Plan.
-Increase the supply of clean, renewable energy, including supporting the goal of 1,000 community energy projects by 2030 and the roll-out of heat pumps.
+Support the continued development and implementation of Local Area Energy Plans (LAEPs) to increase the supply of clean, renewable energy, including supporting community energy initiatives and rapidly accelerating the roll-out of heat pumps.

 A rapid growth in renewable energy is needed to wean the UK off electricity produced by fossil fuels and to increasingly provide the electricity needed to heat homes, cut fuel bills and power transport.
-By making space for renewable energy like rooftop solar panels and onshore wind turbines, a proportion of this clean and affordable energy can be provided in London.
+By making space for renewable energy like rooftop solar panels and onshore wind turbines, a proportion of this clean and affordable energy can be provided in Greater Manchester.

-Currently, 344,740 MWh of onshore renewable energy is generated in London each year - a very small fraction of what's needed.
-This is only enough to power the equivalent of 127,680 homes.
+Currently, 188,391 MWh of onshore renewable energy is generated in Greater Manchester each year - a very small fraction of what's needed.
+This is only enough to power the equivalent of 69,780 homes.

-The Mayor should lead the development and implementation of the London Energy Plan to deliver sustainable energy infrastructure and renewable energy production in partnership with local authorities, communities and energy utilities.
+The Mayor should play a leading role in supporting the development and implementation of the Greater Manchester LAEP and the 10 district LAEPs in the region to deliver sustainable energy infrastructure and renewable energy production in partnership with local authorities, communities and energy utilities.
 Community ownership of renewable energy should be particularly encouraged and supported.

-The Mayor should work with London boroughs that are developing Local Area Energy Plans to ensure a co-ordinated approach.
-The London Energy Plan should also be linked to the London Plan 2021 and the London boroughs' Local Plans to ensure that opportunities for new renewable energy generation are identified.
-The London Energy Plan should identify priority locations for the roll-out of heat pumps, including where grid infrastructure can handle these now and where they need to come later.
+The LAEPs should be linked to the Spatial Framework and Local Plans for the area to ensure that opportunities for new renewable energy generation are identified.
+The LAEPs should also identify priority locations for the roll-out of heat pumps, including where grid infrastructure can handle these now and where they need to come later.